xlionjuan/xlion-repo-archive-keyring/README.md

 ./run.sh
 ```

-After done, manually unpack it and check if the `.gpg` file is putting at right place and right name.
+After done, manually unpack the `.deb` and check if the `.gpg` file is putting at right place and right name.

 ## GitHub Actions